sbergsmann/fourmind/README.md

 - Remove the signal handler in `TuringBotClient.py`,
 - Change the return type of `async_on_message` to `str | None` in `TuringBotClient.py`
 - Remove the `extra-headers` parameter from the websocket connection in `TuringBotClient.py`

+## Roadmap to Success

+- Correct Response Generation (currently never ending loop, bot reacts to its own messages too much)
+- Objective Function (based on the Four-Sides Model) for low-level decision making based on high level objective to be reached.
+Frames the conversation in a way that the bot can make decisions based on the objective.